THE AFGHAN SERIES, DAY 5, 6 & 7

 After a quick go on the pedalow we continued our drive around the NP for a few photos with the drone.
 It’s the only place quiet enough and far enough from the Talibs that make it safe enough to use.

-Eventually we stopped at a rural town in the middle of nowhere, where our guide had a cousin and as is the way with everything in Afghanistan, we were invited into his house for some more Chai in 35* heat!
+We stopped in a remote town, where our guide’s cousin lived.
+As is Afghan custom, we were invited for chai in 35°C heat.
 The photos will show you this town was completely unique, like something out of a movie set.

 CAVE SCHOOL